Combine your old pensions, and get a cash boost of up to £3,000. Get cashback when you transfer a pension to Moneyfarm before December 2nd.

 Periodically checking the performance of your pensions and investments

-“How much does a married couple need to retire in the UK?” is a question you need to ask from time to time.
-Interest rates vary, so does inflation, and the world economy has its ups and downs, all of which can affect the performance of your pensions and investments.
+How much does a married couple need to retire in the UK?
+It’s a question you need to ask from time to time.
+Interest rates vary, as does inflation, and the world economy has its ups and downs, all of which can affect the performance of your pensions and investments.
 It’s a good idea to check your investments now and again to allow yourself the opportunity to change things around.

 If you have several workplace pensions and they are performing differently than you would have hoped, carrying out a pension transfer review might be worthwhile.

 The other thing is that a couple’s financial goals often change as they journey through life together.
-Helping your children with university fees, recalculating your outgoings once your kids leave home for good, and other things will impact your financial situation.
+Helping your children with university fees, recalculating your outgoings once your kids leave home for good, and other things, will impact your financial situation.
 This situation could give you a good opportunity to review your 50s retirement savings status.

 Suppose you worry about how much a married couple needs to retire in the UK and, equally importantly, what you need to do about it?
 In that case, consider seeking the help of a professional, independent financial adviser.